vguhesan/MyThinkPondSource/content/post/2017-11-24-Spring-Framework-Three-Ways-To-Application-Context.md

 Cheers.

-<blockquote>If you find this article useful, consider signing up for my RSS feed or Email Newsletter.
-See links on the right side.</blockquote>
+<blockquote>If you find this article useful, consider signing up for my email or repost this on your favorite social site.
+See links on the right navigation.</blockquote>

+**Now for Today's Inspiration**
+<blockquote>To be innovative, we can't look to what others have done.
+The whole idea of blazing a path is that there was no path there before.
+Be innovative today!</blockquote>